Nonclassical resource for continuous variable telecloning with non-Gaussian advantage: Telecloning in the Wigner function formalism

 Then the Wigner function of any clone, say $C_1$, can be readily obtained as $W_{C_{1}} (x_{C_{1}}, p_{C_1})$ by integrating Eq. \eqref{eq:app3} over $x_u, p_w, x, p, x_{aC}, p_{aC}, x_{C_{2}}, p_{C_{2}}$.
 The fidelity of the clone is then given by

 Note that the Wigner function of any other clone, or the anticlone, can be obtained by integrating Eq. \eqref{eq:app3} over all the remaining mode quadratues.
 For a complicated network of $1 \to M$ telecloning, more balanced beam splitters are used to split one resource mode into the $M$ modes in Eq. \eqref{eq:app1}.
+In our work, all integrations involving non-Gaussian states have been performed numerically.

 \end{widetext}